The best young musicians in Asia don't come from just one country.

 Graeme Norris

-Artistic Director, TIYO
+Founder & Artistic Director, TIYO

-Graeme Norris is the founding Artistic Director of TIYO.
+Graeme Norris is the founder and Artistic Director of TIYO.
 His orchestral career included leadership positions with the West Australian Symphony Orchestra, Associate Concertmaster of the Adelaide Symphony and extensive work with the Malaysian Philharmonic, with guest principal appearances at the Singapore Symphony and orchestras across Asia.
 As an educator he has served on the faculty of the Malaysian Youth Philharmonic Orchestra, Adelaide Youth Orchestra and West Australian Youth Orchestra, and appears regularly as a tutor at music camps throughout Asia.

 Rhys Watkins — Violin